Olive Oil and Cannabis-Infused CBD for Skin and Hair Care | DIY Cosmetics

 1. Decarboxylate your cannabis

 Use the infuser’s CBD setting (or heat at 110°C to 120°C for 30 to 40 minutes if using an oven).
-This process transforms CBDa into CBD.
+This process converts CBDa into CBD.

 2. Infuse